 The cities of Albany, Dublin, Fremont, Newark, and Union City each own their library facilities and contract with the Alameda County Library ("ACL") to deliver library services.
-The cities have ongoing negotiations with the County in order to adjust the number of hours of library services provided by the County at their respective facilities.
+The cities have ongoing negotiations with the County to adjust the number of hours of library services provided by the County at their respective facilities.
 The City of Albany has two voter-approved parcel taxes which fund library services for residents.
 The County provides library services along with janitorial maintenance and administrative services at the three libraries in the City of Fremont.
 Newark and Union City provide janitorial services at their respective library facilities, which the County reimburses.

 The City of Alameda has three library branches within the City and is working to establish a fourth branch at Alameda Point.
 The City established this goal in the library's 2020-2025 strategic plan.
 There are two divisions in the Library Department: Library Administration and Adult Literacy.
-Alameda issued a bond in 2003 to finance improvements to its libraries.
+The Alameda Free Library offers services and programs to people of all ages, including a literacy program for adults.